Is better to be with someone who is our opposite or someone who is like us?

-The reality is that most of us prefer partners that are very like us in some areas (enough similarities to sustain a relationship long term) and our opposites in other areas (just enough differences to make things interesting and exciting).
+The reality is that most of us prefer a partner who is very like us in some areas (enough similarities to sustain a relationship long term), and our opposites in other areas (just enough differences to make things interesting and exciting).
 Too much difference can be draining and can cause a great deal of conflict in a relationship especially when the differences rub the other person the wrong way.
 Even two people who love each other very much may find themselves unable to tolerate each other.

 1. Develop a friends-first relationship

 Many relationships with great potential often end too quickly because of a poor sense of timing, and eagerness to “seal the deal quickly.”
 If your times together are limited to weekly or bi-weekly “date nights” for example, the differences may not be visible until much later.
 In many cases you may actually appear more similar than you really are.
 A friends-first approach helps you move slowly, and allows you space to show consistency and achieve a higher probability of synchronicity with the other person.

 Having opposite personalities, communication and relating styles can work if both of you are clear about the foundation on which your relationship is built on.
 The only way to do that is by having an honest talk about your differences — what is it about your differences that you find exciting, and stimulating and what is it that you see as having the potential to create a conflict that might lead to a break up.
 You MUST have this talk because it’ll happen one way or another — and in most cases when you’re not expecting it and not ready for it.
 Things could go awfully wrong!

 It’s one thing to be smitten by how different someone is from you, it’s a different to actually accept and even admire each other’s differences.
 The fastest way to ruin a relationship — even one with great potential — is to try to change your partner into a carbon copy of yourself, or try to change him/her to meet your expectations and specific requirements.